MoralisWeb3/docs/docs/01-home/integrations/supabase-1/supabase-authentication.md

 ---
 title: "Supabase Authentication"
 slug: "supabase-authentication"
-excerpt: "This tutorial will teach you how to integrate Supabase authentication with Web3 authentication.
+description: "This tutorial will teach you how to integrate Supabase authentication with Web3 authentication.
 We will use the Moralis Auth API to handle the Web3 authentication flow."
-hidden: false
-createdAt: "2022-11-20T16:30:01.110Z"
-updatedAt: "2022-11-20T16:30:01.110Z"
 ---
 This guide will teach you how to combine Web3 authentication with Supabase authentication.
 The Web3 authentication flow will be managed using the Moralis Auth API.